American Medical Costs and Bankruptcy

 Medical Debt and Bankruptcy

 Depending on your bankruptcy choices, you may need to sell some property or commit to handing over your disposable income for three to five years, however.
 Keep in mind that many medical debts are not reported to credit agencies immediately and that medical debt is not weighed as heavily against your credit as other kinds of debts in credit score formulas.
-It is essential to discuss your situation with an attorney prior to filing to ensure that the benefits of bankruptcy outweigh the hardships for you.
+It is essential to discuss your situation with a bankruptcy attorney San Diego California prior to filing to ensure that the benefits of bankruptcy outweigh the hardships for you.

 A Chapter 7 bankruptcy is sometimes referred to as a liquidation.
 This is because it requires the sale of some of your property.
 The proceeds from the sale are applied to your debts and any remaining qualifying debts are forgiven.
 However, you do not have to give up all of your property.
 California law allows for certain exemptions from the Chapter 7 sale based on the equity, or difference between the item’s worth and what you owe.
 Those exemptions vary by age and other circumstances, but may include:

 - $3,325 – $5,850 – Vehicles

 - $8,725 in uniforms and materials necessary for work